nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_model_config_app.rst

    :local:
    :depth: 2

-The Bluetooth mesh :ref:`samples <samples>` use the nRF Mesh mobile app to perform provisioning and configuration.
+The Bluetooth® mesh :ref:`samples <samples>` use the nRF Mesh mobile app to perform provisioning and configuration.

 Binding a model to an application key
 *************************************